firecracker-microvm/firecracker/README.md

 - The boot-time SLA is enforced in `tests/performance/test_boottime.py`.
 - The process startup time SLA is enforced in `tests/performance/test_process_startup_time.py`.
-This value corresponds to the time elapsed between `jailer` starting and `bind` being called on the API socket.
+This value corresponds to the CPU time (time that the process actually spent on the CPU) elapsed between `jailer` starting and `bind` being called on the API socket.

 ### Measuring boot time